youtube/cobalt/cobalt/site/docs/codelabs/cobalt_extensions/codelab.md

 ---
 layout: doc
-title: "Cobalt Extensions codelab"
+title: "Starboard Extensions codelab"
 ---

-The Cobalt Extension framework provides a way to add optional, platform-specific features to the Cobalt application.
-A Cobalt Extension is an optional interface that porters can implement for their platforms if, and as, they wish.
+The Starboard Extension framework provides a way to add optional, platform-specific features to the Starboard application.
+A Starboard Extension is an optional interface that porters can implement for their platforms if, and as, they wish.

-This tutorial uses coding exercises to guide you through the process of creating a simple example of a Cobalt Extension.
-By the end you should have a firm understanding of what Cobalt Extensions are, when to use them instead of alternatives, how to write them, and how to work with the Cobalt team to contribute them to the repository.
+This tutorial uses coding exercises to guide you through the process of creating a simple example of a Starboard Extension.
+By the end you should have a firm understanding of what Starboard Extensions are, when to use them instead of alternatives, how to write them, and how to work with the Cobalt team to contribute them to the repository.